 Our Old Delhi tour is not for the faint-hearted, though those who’re willing to navigate crowds and chaos to really get beneath India’s skin may find Old Delhi to be one of their favourite stops of all.

 India’s capital city of Delhi can be broadly divided into two distinct personalities: New Delhi, built by the British in the 1930s as their imperial capital, boasting wide avenues, grand vistas and colonial mansions; and Old Delhi, a melange of souk-like bazaars, 16th and 17th-century Mughal-built architecture, wandering cows, vibrant saris, and relentless noise; from hooting horns to the cries of vegetable hawkers.

 Old Delhi Tour, Stop 1: Salaam Balaak Trust City Walk

 My first stop of the day was the Salaam Balaak Trust City Walk.
 A non-profit and non-governmental organisation established in 1988, Salaam Balaak Trust provides shelter, comfort, education and hope to vulnerable children who’ve found themselves living on the streets of Delhi.

-The charity offer what they call ‘City Walks’, guided by former street children, who will show you first-hand what life is like for Delhi’s homeless youngsters.
+The charity offers what they call ‘City Walks’, guided by former street children, who will show you first-hand what life is like for Delhi’s homeless youngsters.

 During the walk, my guide explained how children end up on the streets of Delhi and what they do to survive.
 Some are lost, others escape an abusive home and hope to find a better life of their own, or tragically others were left by their families to fend for themselves; especially little girls, who’re seen as too expensive, thanks to the dowry tradition which is deep-rooted in rural Indian culture (in some communities, Indian families are expected to pay a substantial amount to the groom’s family when their daughter gets married).

 He also explained his own very sad but inspiring story.

 He then guided me through the narrow backstreets of Old Delhi’s Paharganj area, to one of Salaam Balaak Trust’s shelters.
-The trust have a number of shelters throughout Delhi.
+The trust has a number of shelters throughout Delhi.
 This one was for boys, aged between 5 and 13.